-(3) For the purposes of this regulation, major maintenance or repair means any repair or maintenance which requires taking the pump appurtenance or storage container affected out of service.
-(Authorized by and implementing K.S.A.
-1989 Supp.
-2-1227; effective Jan.
-14, 1991.)
+(3)For the purposes of this regulation, major maintenance or repair means any repair or maintenance which requires taking the pump appurtenance or storage container affected out of service.

+K.A.R.
 4-4-912.
 Abandoned containers. (a) Each storage container and other container used at a storage facility to hold fluid bulk fertilizer or fertilizer rinsate shall be deemed abandoned if: